gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Introduction

-This repository contains a presentation for [RennesJS](https://www.meetup.com/fr-FR/RennesJS) showing how to create HTML/ZIP/PNG polyglot files in JavaScript step by step.
+The [code repository](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/) contains a presentation for [RennesJS](https://www.meetup.com/fr-FR/RennesJS) showing how to create HTML/ZIP/PNG [polyglot files](https://en.wikipedia.org/wiki/Polyglot_(computing)) in JavaScript step by step.

 You can view the presentation in:
  - [english](https://gildas-lormeau.github.io/Polyglot-HTML-ZIP-PNG/en-EN/)